rickwest/devsnippets/source/snippets/welcome.md

 ...And if you're still not sure, or you need some help, just [open an issue](https://github.com/rickwest/devsnippets/issues/new) or drop me a message [@rick_west8](https://twitter.com/rick_west8) and I'll do my best to guide you through it!

+---

-> That pain when you spend hours searching for an answer on Stack Overflow, strike gold, but then accidentally close the window and struggle to find it again. 😩
+*That pain when you spend hours searching for an answer on Stack Overflow, strike gold, but then accidentally close the window and struggle to find it again.* 😩